modularml/mojo/README.md

-# Welcome to Mojo
+# Welcome to Mojo 🔥

 Mojo is a new programming language that bridges the gap between research and production by combining Python syntax and ecosystem with systems programming and metaprogramming features.
-Mojo is still early, but it is designed to become a superset of
+Mojo is still young, but it is designed to become a superset of Python over time.
-Python over time.
-This will allow Python's dynamic features to continue to shine but also unleash Python from the shackles of C and C++ under the hood.

-We expect Mojo to be open-sourced progressively over time, but for now it's still young and changing very quickly.
-We believe that a small,tight-knit group of engineers with a shared vision can move faster than a community effort, so we will continue to incubate it within Modular until it's more complete.
+We plan to open-source Mojo progressively progressively over time, but for now it's early and changing rapidly.
+We believe that a small, tight-knit group of engineers with a shared vision can move faster than a community effort, so we will continue to incubate it within Modular until it's more complete.
 Please see the [Mojo FAQ](https://docs.modular.com/mojo/faq.html) for answers to this and other